 The sticky stuff’s been used as a topical burn salve since Egyptian days.
-‘Studies suggest it may work better than some antibiotic creams at speeding up healing, reducing infection, and minimizing pain,’ says Kathi Kemper, M.D., author of The Holistic Pediatrician.” (source)
+‘Studies suggest it may work better than some antibiotic creams at speeding up healing, reducing infection, and minimizing pain,’ says Kathi Kemper, M.D., author of The Holistic Pediatrician.”
+(3)

 Apple Cider Vinegar

-Though there is not a consensus on why this works, this study did conclude that apple cider vinegar supports healing after a burn.
-Some say it is because the apple cider vinegar restores damaged skin’s pH, while other’s say it’s due to the high percentage of “pectin, succared, vitamins (B1, B2, B6) (A, E, C), salt, mineral[s such as] as (sodium, calcium, magnesium, aluminum, phosphor, cobber, [and] silicon).” (source) White vinegar is also considered helpful.
+Though there is not a consensus on why this helps, this study did conclude that apple cider vinegar supports healing after a burn.
+Some say it is because the apple cider vinegar restores damaged skin’s pH, while other’s say it’s due to the high percentage of “pectin, succared, vitamins (B1, B2, B6) (A, E, C), salt, mineral[s such as] as (sodium, calcium, magnesium, aluminum, phosphor, cobber, [and] silicon).”
+(5)

-According to Medical Aromatherapy, lavender (Lavandula angustifolia) and German Chamomile are both helpful for soothing sunburned skin.
-Another excellent option is helichrysum italicum.
-Peppermint and rosemary ct. cineole can also soothe because they create a cooling sensation on the skin, but they should not be used with small children – more info in this guide to using essential oils safely with kids.
+Peppermint (Mentha x piperita) and rosemary ct. cineole (Rosmarinus officinalis) can also soothe because they create a cooling sensation on the skin, but they should not be used with small children – you can learn more in this guide to using essential oils safely with kids.

 If you don’t have any of those available, these are considered good second tier options:

 How to use them: Some oils – lavender, chamomile and tea tree, for example – can be safely used undiluted on occasion, provided the area of application is small.